Set up One-time Keys

 bin/signclient signdocument -workername JArchiveSigner -infile "HelloJar.jar" -username user1 -password password -outfile "HelloSignedJar.jar"

-Note that a new certificate with a new key is used every time.
+A new certificate with a new key is used every time the test is run.

 Signature Verification